matthews-wong/ai-gym/supabase.md

 -- Enable RLS
 ALTER TABLE workout_transformations ENABLE ROW LEVEL SECURITY;

--- Policy: Anyone can view approved transformations CREATE POLICY "Approved transformations are viewable by everyone" ON workout_transformations FOR SELECT
+-- Policy: Anyone can view approved transformations or their own CREATE POLICY "Approved transformations are viewable by everyone" ON workout_transformations FOR SELECT
   USING (is_approved = true OR auth.uid() = user_id);

+-- Policy: Super admins can view ALL transformations (for approval) CREATE POLICY "Super admins can view all transformations" ON workout_transformations FOR SELECT
+  USING (auth.uid() IN (SELECT user_id FROM super_admins));

 -- Policy: Users can insert their own transformations CREATE POLICY "Users can insert own transformations"